 Tools like ESLint, Semgrep, and Bandit catch what they are programmed to find: known patterns, common injection strings, deprecated API calls.
 They are fast, reliable, and deterministic.
 They are also blind to anything that requires understanding what your code is supposed to do.
 Claude Code operates differently.
 It reads code the way a human security researcher would — tracing data flows across files, understanding business logic, and reasoning about what could go wrong given the specific context of your application.

-Continue reading »Claude Code Hooks, Subagents, and Piping: Advanced Automation for Teams
+Continue reading »Claude Code Hooks, Commands, Skills, and Subagents: The Complete Guide

 Continue reading »Claude Computer Use for DevOps: When to Use It and When to Use an API